Will Lens X Work on Camera Y? What are my choices for lenses that will fit my camera?

 Canon's EF-M and RF

-Canon have created what I think is a unique situation by having two different mirrorless lens mounts — the older EF-M, a compressed variant of EF, which covers APS-C sensors only; and the newer RF, which is a completely new system, and covers all sensor sizes.
+Canon have created what I think is a unique situation by having two different mirrorless lens mounts — the older EF-M, a compressed variant of EF, which covers APS-C sensors only; and the newer RF, which is a completely new system, and covers all sensor sizes up to full frame (and even slightly beyond).

 Given that these are both mirrorless mounts, from the same manufacturer, it's natural to suppose that you could adapt one to the other.
 Sadly, though, this is not possible; they are completely incompatible, and no adapter does, or could, exist.